How long does it take for a plant to recover from overwatering?

 Temperature

-Plants find it easier to recover in the growing season (typically mid-spring to early summer) since they have more energy with which to recover.
+Plants find it easier to recover in the growing season (typically mid-spring to late summer) since they have more energy with which to recover.

 Furthermore, very cold weather can put your plant under a lot of stress, so the effects of overwatering during winter are more likely to be fatal than in winter.